 Stratified-random autumn surveys have been conducted by Canada in Divs.
-3N0 from 1990 to the present.
+3NO from 1990 to the present.
 Beginning in autumn 1995, Canadian survey gear was changed from the Engel 145 otter trawl to the Campelen 1800 shrimp trawl.
-Additional causes of variation in autumn survey coverage are discussed in detail most recently by Rideout (2020), and Rideout and Ings (2020).
+Additional causes of variation in autumn survey coverage are discussed in detail most recently by Rideout et al. (2022).
 In addition, Canada does not survey Subdiv.
 3Ps in autumn.
-Furthermore, autumn surveys reach deeper maximum depths ( $\sim 1400$ m) than those in spring ( $\sim 750$ m).
+Furthermore, autumn surveys reach deeper maximum depths (~1 400 m) than those in spring (~750 m).
 Therefore, autumn survey data are not directly comparable to spring survey data.
 Because the autumn series is not spatially complete, as it does not cover the entire designated stock area, Canadian spring surveys are used as the primary estimator of biomass and abundance trends for White Hake.
+Divs.
+3LNO was not surveyed in autumn in 2021-2022.